 Mommy Dead and Dearest is currently available to watch on HBO, HBOGO, and HBO NOW.

-Buzzfeed gets a lot of flak for the personality quizzes and somewhat simplistic listicles that were its bread and butter in its early years, and it’s certainly true that the site has misstepped several times over the years.
-However, Buzzfeed News has also produced a number of impressive deep dives (this history of how the Clue movie got made, for example, is one of my favorite pieces of entertainment journalism ever) — thoroughly reported and researched features that illuminate an as-year-unexplored aspect of something astonishing.
+Buzzfeed News has produced a number of impressive deep dives over the years (this history of how the Clue movie got made, for example, is one of my favorite pieces of entertainment journalism ever) — thoroughly reported and researched features that illuminate an as-year-unexplored aspect of something astonishing.

 Michelle Dean’s piece, published in August of 2016, is one of those deep dives, featuring some truly excellent reporting: Interviews with Gypsy and Dee Dee’s neighbors; with Gypsy’s, father Rod Blanchard, and his wife, Kristy (Rod, who was only 17 when Dee Dee, then 24, became pregnant with Gypsy; they separated just before Gypsy’s birth, and Rod later remarried); and with Gypsy herself, who was sentenced to 10 years in prison after working out a plea deal in 2016.